 - In the 1970s the level of funding to councils was expanded beyond grants for road construction and general purpose grants become available for the first time

-- At 379,571 square kilometres, the Shire of East Pilbara Council in Western Australia is Australia’s largest local government area
+- At 379,571 square kilometres, an area larger than Germany or Japan, the Shire of East Pilbara Council in Western Australia is Australia’s largest local government area

 - At 1.4 square kilometres, and with 1524 residents, the smallest local government area is the Shire of Peppermint Grove Council, Western Australia